Realization of a hydraulic ram (experimental but perfectly functional) by theUniversity of Orleans

 Details on the implementation of the valve and the ram

-One piece is to modify the brass strainer.
-A threaded rod with a double function is added: guide to the oscillation of the valve and adjustment of the automatic reopening time of the valve according to the mass that is applied to it (80 grams in the assembly presented here).
-This mass will obviously be clean for each assembly (pressure / flow…)
+Only one piece is to modify the brass strainer.
+We add a threaded rod with a dual function: guide to the oscillation of the valve and adjustment of the automatic reopening time of the valve according to the mass that is applied to it (80 grams in the assembly presented here).
+This mass will obviously be specific to each assembly (pressure / flow, etc.)

 Parts of a ram